Surfer12/OnlineFoodDelievery/src/resources/DesignStructure.md

 ```

-The benefits of this abstraction approach include:
+### Benefits of this abstraction approach include:
 - **Loose Coupling**: Components interact through interfaces rather than concrete implementations
 - **Flexibility**: Easy to add new implementations (e.g., new notification types or matching strategies)
 - **Maintainability**: Implementation details are hidden behind clean interfaces